atournayre/symfony-web-app/README.md

-> **Note:** This project is a work in progress.
+> **Warning:** This project is a work in progress.
 It is not yet ready for production use.

 # Symfony Web Application